See all chapters of A Guide to Solvency II.

 Climate Change

-In April 2021, EIOPA issued an opinion on the climate risk scenarios.309 This opinion outlines EIOPA’s expectations for how EU National Competent Authorities (NCAs) should oversee the integration of climate change risk scenarios by undertakings in their ORSA.
+In April 2021, the EIOPA issued an opinion on climate risk scenarios.536 This opinion outlines the EIOPA’s expectations for how EU National Competent Authorities should oversee the integration of climate change risk scenarios by undertakings in their ORSA.

 Key points from the opinion include that (a) firms should identify material climate change risks relevant to their business, or, if they conclude that climate change is not a material risk, they should provide a rationale for this conclusion; and (b) both physical and transition risks should be considered, mapping these to traditional prudential risk categories such as underwriting and market risk.

-Note that this opinion was published after the Brexit Transition Period and is not directly applicable to UK firms, however, it covers similar topics to those addressed in the PRA Supervisory Statement SS3/19.
+Note that this opinion was published after the Brexit transition period and is not directly applicable to UK firms, however, it covers similar topics to those addressed in PRA SS3/19.

 Solvency II mandates various key governance functions that are critical to ensuring robust risk management within (re)insurers.
 These functions include risk management, compliance, internal audit and actuarial, each with specific delineated roles and responsibilities defined by the Solvency II Directive:

-- Risk Management: Solvency II requires (re)insurers to establish an effective risk management system.
+- Risk Management: (Re)insurers must establish an effective risk management system.
 This system should include strategies, processes and reporting procedures designed to identify, measure, monitor, manage and report risks on a continuous basis.
-The scope of this function encompasses underwriting, asset-liability management, investment, liquidity, concentration risk, operational risk and reinsurance (or other risk mitigation techniques).310
+The scope of this function encompasses underwriting, asset-liability management, investment, liquidity, concentration risk, operational risk and reinsurance (or other risk mitigation techniques).537

-- Internal Audit Function: Solvency II requires the internal audit function to be independent from operational activities within the (re)insurer.
+- Internal Audit Function: The internal audit function must be independent from operational activities within the (re)insurer.
 This function provides the board and senior management with assurance about the adequacy and effectiveness of the internal control system and other governance elements, and must report directly to the board without influence from operational management.
 The internal audit function must regularly evaluate the firm’s governance practices, identify weaknesses and recommend necessary improvements.
-Its independence ensures objective insights into the firm’s operations, free from undue influence.312
+Its independence ensures objective insights into the firm’s operations, free from undue influence.539

 Additional Key Functions

 The PRA recognises that additional functions may be classified as key, depending on the specific nature of the (re)insurer’s business.
-These may include the investment function, claims management, IT and reinsurance.
+These may include the investment function, claims management, information and communication technology (ICT) and (re)insurance.
 The classification of these functions as key depends on their criticality to the firm’s operations, the complexity and materiality of the risks they manage and the potential impact of their failure on the firm’s solvency and policyholders.

 Overview

-The PRA has introduced the principle of individual responsibility and accountability on the basis that regulation will be more effective if senior individuals at insurers are personally responsible for certain areas.
+The PRA has introduced the principle of individual responsibility and accountability on the basis that regulation will be more effective if senior individuals at (re)insurers are personally responsible for certain areas.

 PRA Fundamental Rules and FCA Principles for Business

-A number of high-level principles are imposed on UK (re)insurers, which they are expected to meet at all times, and the breach of which could give rise to enforcement action against the firm by the regulators — the PRA’s high level principles are known as “Fundamental Rules,” while the Financial Conduct Authority (FCA) has “Principles for Businesses.”
+A number of high-level principles are imposed on UK (re)insurers, which they are expected to meet at all times, and the breach of which could give rise to enforcement action against the firm by the regulators — the PRA’s high level principles are known as “Fundamental Rules”, while the FCA has “Principles for Businesses”.
 It is vital that the boards and senior management understand these rules and establish within their firms a culture that supports adherence to them.

 The PRA Fundamental Rules are: